Shieldhall: Location and history

-There are a number of small clusters of housing from various periods of the 20th century in the area to the south of the hospital complex (including a distinctive converted art deco lightbulb factory), as well as a small park containing the ground of the local Junior football team, St Anthony's, who moved there in the early 21st century from further along the same main road towards Ibrox.
+There are a number of small clusters of housing from various periods of the 20th century in the area to the south of the hospital complex (including Luma Tower, a distinctive converted art deco lightbulb factory), as well as a small park containing the ground of the local Junior football team, St Anthony's, who moved there in the early 21st century from further along the same main road towards Ibrox.
 Along with the motorway, this new ground occupies the land previously containing the 'Fifty Pitches', a large expanse of football parks.

 The closest railway station connecting to central Glasgow is Cardonald on the opposite side of the M8 motorway, while bus services are regular due to provision for the hospital, as well as the presence of a company (McGill's) operating routes towards Braehead and Paisley via Shieldhall in addition to First Glasgow which dominates the industry within the city.

 The physician and author Alexander P. W. Philip (1770-1851) was born and raised in Shieldhall.

 In popular culture, the district lends half of its name to the fictional Shieldinch area which is the setting for the BBC Scotland soap opera River City (the other half deriving from Whiteinch) - the show's set is located in Dumbarton).